MathematicalMedicine/kelvin/doc/kelvin-usage-details.md

 ### Linkage Disequilibrium (Association) vs. Linkage Equilibrium

 Linkage equilibrium is the default for [two-point](#two-point-vs-multipoint) analyses, and is the only option for [multipoint](#two-point-vs-multipoint) analyses.
 Linkage Disequilibrium can be enabled for two-point analyses with the [LD](#ld) directive.
+LD analyses with microsatellites are normally disabled for [distribution versions](#distribution-versions) of Kelvin.

 ### Dichotomous Trait vs. Quantitative Trait vs. Quantitative Trait With Threshold